Skip to Content

 On the one hand, you can certainly eat carp, the fish to which koi are related.

-They may not have the world’s “cleanest” reputation and will never be thought of as the finest fish in the sea delicacy-wise, but properly fished and cleaned, they can make for an inexpensive and possibly surprising meal, especially when served in traditional Asian and Indian dishes.
+They may not have the world’s “cleanest” reputation and aren’t the finest fish in the sea delicacy-wise.
+But properly fished and cleaned, they can make for an inexpensive and possibly surprising meal, especially when served in traditional Asian and Indian dishes.

 On the other hand, koi themselves aren’t necessarily fit for this.
-It’s just not proper, could be insulting, and anyway the fish are so expensive (whereas carp are pretty inexpensive) that it’s just not worth it.
+It’s improper, could insult some cultures, and the fish are simply so expensive (whereas carp are inexpensive) that it’s not worth it.

-Most koi are too big for that “goldfish swallowing” prank anyway, but even if they weren’t, they’re probably best left to probing the depths of your koi pond in peace.
+Most koi are too big for that “goldfish swallowing” prank anyway, but even if they weren’t, they’re probably best left to probe the depths of your koi pond in peace.

 --